An Intro to Coffee Roasts

 ARE THERE INDUSTRY STANDARDS FOR DARK, MEDIUM, AND LIGHT ROASTS?

 Roast definitions are not standardized in the coffee industry.
-What one company calls a medium roast, another company will call a dark roast.
+What one company calls a medium roast, another company might call a dark roast.
 What we call a light roast, others might call medium.
 Peet’s roasts have always skewed darker, because we like caramelized sweetness and body in our coffees.
 Extra-dark roasts, a style pioneered by Alfred Peet, are more roast-forward in taste.
-But, most importantly, we believe in finding the best roast for each coffee.
+Peet's medium roast coffees are crafted to be exceptionally balanced and smooth.
+And when we say crafted, we mean it.
+Because we believe in finding the best roast profile for each coffee.

 Above all, it takes great skill to usher a bean through roast development properly.
 Whether you drink a light, medium, or dark roast, the greatest difference you will taste is whether a coffee was roasted well or roasted poorly.